DawnScience/dawn-website/_posts/2016-10-20-nobugs_dawn_workshop.md

 In the afternoon, Tracy Miranda, lead a tutorial on the EASE project.

 Finally we finished the day with Baha El Kassaby doing the DAWN 4 DAWN workshop.
-The Github pages of the solutions of the tutorial can be found [here](https://github.com/belkassaby/nobugs_dde) and the slides at the following [link](https://github.com/belkassaby/nobugs_dde/blob/master/Dawn%204%20Dawn%20workshop.pdf).
+The Github pages of the solutions of the tutorial can be found at the following [repository](https://github.com/belkassaby/nobugs_dde), and the slides downloaded [here](https://github.com/belkassaby/nobugs_dde/raw/master/Dawn%204%20Dawn%20workshop.pdf).